MatteoLarrode/DataViz-2102/Cloropleth Maps/README.md

 ![](maps_files/figure-commonmark/unnamed-chunk-13-1.png)

-The conclusion that I reached by observing the difference between the sequential and the diverging map of tourism in Europe is that if the message emphasizes the lowest and highest values, a diverging scale can be a good choice; however, if the story is about the highest (darkest) values, then a sequential color scale is preferable.
+The conclusion that I reached by observing the differences between the sequential and the diverging maps of tourism in Europe is that if the message emphasizes the lowest and highest values, a diverging scale can be a good choice; however, if the story is about the highest (darkest) values, then a sequential color scale is most likely preferable.

 Here is an interesting [Datawrapper article](https://blog.datawrapper.de/diverging-vs-sequential-color-scales/)